Vietnam.vn - Nền tảng quảng bá Việt Nam

 US Trade Representative Katherine Tai said the tariffs reflect President Joe Biden and Vice President Kamala Harris' commitment to standing up for American workers and businesses.

 The Biden administration announced the tariffs in May with the intention of implementing them on August 1.
-However, the decision was delayed after the Office of the US Trade Representative said that the review and public comment process would take longer than expected.
+However, the decision was postponed after the Office of the US Trade Representative said that the review and public comment process would take longer than expected.

 The high tariffs are expected to make products made in China more expensive.
 The US has repeatedly labeled China a top “competitor” and has tightened economic restrictions on the country since 2018.
 Beijing, meanwhile, says Washington’s actions violate global trade rules.